Last updated on 6th July 2018 (v18 180706)

 The compensation that we offer does not exclude you from claiming more if you are entitled to do so.

-Force Majeure means that we will not pay you compensation if we have to cancel or change your travel arrangements in any way because of unusual or unforeseeable circumstances beyond our control.
-These can include, for example, war, riot, industrial dispute, terrorist activity and its consequences, natural or nuclear disaster, fire, adverse weather conditions, epidemics and pandemic, and unavoidable technical problems with transport.
+Unavoidable and extraordinary circumstances mean a situation beyond our control, the consequences of which could not have been avoided even if all reasonable measures had been taken.
+These include as examples: war, riot, industrial dispute, terrorist activity and its consequences, natural or nuclear disaster, fire, adverse weather conditions, epidemics and pandemic, and unavoidable technical problems with transport.

 8. Travel Delays

 It is our policy that once you have checked in with your airline or ferry operator, that you are their responsibility.
-In common with many coastal resorts, the destinations in this brochure occasionally suffer from fog and sea mists and ferry crossings can be affected by rough seas.
+In common with many coastal resorts, our destinations occasionally suffer from fog and sea mists and ferry crossings can be affected by rough seas.
 Adverse weather conditions can result in delays and diversions and even cancellation of some services.
-Transport may also be cancelled due to technical problems or force majeure.
+Transport may also be cancelled due to technical problems or unavoidable and extraordinary circumstances.
 Except where this leads to a significant alteration to contracted services, we will not be liable for any loss or expense incurred, or obliged to refund any payment for unused accommodation or services at your destination.

 Should your travel be delayed or cancelled, we recommend that you have sufficient funds to obtain additional meals and accommodation.
-These costs may be covered by travel insurance, which is strongly recommended (see C. I. Travel Group insurance).
+These costs may be covered by travel insurance, which is strongly recommended.

 9. Accommodation Descriptions